SeeClickFix/laravel-seeclickfix-api/README.md

 }
 ```

-In your Views use the following code:
+In your Blade Views use the following code:

 ```php
 @if (SeeClickFix::check())